IdPDE/.github/README.md

 6. Commit.
 7. Push the changes to GitHub.

-No command-line knowledge is required.
+No command-line knowledge is required, full instructions can be found [here](manual/github_desktop.md)

 ### Level 3 – Using Git from the command line
 This workflow offers the greatest flexibility and is particularly suitable for Linux-based development environments such as ROS.